 Lahinch is a beautiful coastal resort with surfing and golf being its biggest tourist attractions.
 Notably it hosted the 2019 Irish Golf Open.
 Unquestionably a stop here for some photographs is highly recommended.
-Head on towards the R478 road to the beautiful coastal Village of Liscannor.
+Cycle on towards the R478 road to the beautiful coastal Village of Liscannor.
 Check out the monument of John Holland birthplace of the inventor of the submarine.

 Travelling on for another few kilometres you will observe magnificent vista over Liscannor bay as you approach the world famous Cliffs of Moher.
 A stop here is the highlight of the tour and not to be missed.